Eight local area organizations receive funding to improve food security - The Laker

 ELMSDALE/MUSQ.
-VALLEY: Eight local organizations are among 122 across N.S. receiving one-time funding to help improve food security for those who sue their services.
+VALLEY: Eight local organizations are among 122 across N.S. receiving one-time funding to help improve food security for those who use their services.

 Across the province, organizations are providing a range of supports, from making locally produced food available to those in need to running hamper and nutrition programs.